Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

 sidebar_position: 1
 ---

+# Design

 **Components**

-GroupMeet is a iOS/Android application that utilizes Google Firebase for the backend, and Flutter for the frontend.
+Round is an iOS/Android application that utilizes Google Firebase for the backend, and Flutter for the frontend.

 **Algorithms**

-GroupMeet plans to implement a complex sorting algorithm to generate a static calendar to display the most convenient meetup times for our groups.
+Round plans to implement a complex sorting algorithm to generate a static calendar to display the most convenient meetup times for our groups.

 **Class Diagrams**
 **Diagram 1 - Individual-Related Classes**